 At first, it was different; Delirious? didn’t exist on paper, but the five guys selling tapes out of the back of a rusting car were carrying the genes for what would grow into one of the most remarkable stories in Christian music.
 They might well have dreamt it, but nobody took anything other than small, simple steps forward.
 Life was simply a matter of writing songs that made sense and playing live with the main aim of making the strongest connections possible.

-Today, things are different, with recent years’ touring stats regularly seeing them playing in over 20 countries, and to more than 1,000,000 people a year as their albums, live DVDs and compilations are distributed as far as Singapore, the Philippines and beyond.
+Later, things were different, with yearly touring stats regularly seeing them playing in over 20 countries, and to more than 1,000,000 people a year as their albums, live DVDs, and compilations are distributed as far as Singapore, the Philippines, and beyond.
 And in Mexico they rerecorded the vocals of some of their greatest tracks in Spanish, a response to the support from South America.
 They’ve been top 10 in the UK album charts, as well as in Billboard, and have supported Bryan Adams in Hyde Park and Bon Jovi all over the country.
 It has been an astounding ride, and Delirious? have become used to the sheer numbers packed in to hear them play; crowds of 12,000 in Bogotá, Colombia, are far less daunting when you’ve just played to 250,000 in Mumbai, India.

 The story starts in 1992, when producer/engineer Martin Smith (vocals and guitars) teamed up with studio owner Tim Jupp (keyboards) and graphic designer Stew Smith (drums) to provide the music for a local event for young people.
 The blend of Smith’s open hearted lyrics with the rest of the band’s homegrown delivery made immediate sense to those who saw it first hand.
 Things were rough, yet soaked in the sweat of honest enthusiasm, and the band quickly made a name for themselves as the most exciting thing to come out of a church hall for years.